jrdndj/DBLP-Paper-Scraper/README.md

    ```http
    https://dblp.org/search/publ/api?q=<author_name>&format=bibtex
    ```
    You can replace `<author_name>` with the name of each person on your list.
+In this case we use a python script to get it from a txt file containing all author names separated by line breaks.

 To automate the process of querying DBLP and getting the number of papers for a list of authors, you can use Python along with its `requests` library to interact with the DBLP API.
-I'll walk you through the process of setting up this automation.

 ### Steps: